 Sunvest develops, builds and operates solar parks in close collaboration with landowners, local residents, stakeholders, the municipality and the province.
-During development we go through five steps.
+During development we go through four main steps.

-If the location assessment shows that a plot is suitable for a solar park, we will make the landowner an offer to lease or purchase the land.
-In the case of a lease, we will agree on a period in which we can arrange all the necessary permits.
-Once the permits have been granted, the financing of the solar park is a fact and the construction of the park can be started, a building lease right will be established with the assistance of a notary for the agreed duration of the lease.
+After a favourable assessment of the site, we will make the owner an offer to lease or purchase the land.
+In the case of a lease, we will agree on a period during which we can arrange all necessary permits.
+Once the permits have been granted, the financing of the solar park is secured and the construction of the park can begin, a lease agreement will be drawn up with the assistance of a notary for the duration agreed in the promise.

-An initial request is submitted to the municipality to test the willingness to grant the permit.
-This plan describes the basic principles of the technical design, the communication with the surroundings and the measures for fitting in with the landscape and society.
-If the municipality is positive in principle about the proposed initiative for the realisation of a solar park, this will be the starting point for further development of our plan.
+An initial application is submitted to the municipality and the relevant departments to test the willingness to grant planning permission.
+This plan describes the basic principles of the project's technical design, landscape integration measures and communication with society.
+If the municipality is positive about the proposed initiative, we will then start developing our plan.

 We develop, build and operate solar parks together with owners, developers and local residents.
 We do this with great attention to landscape and social integration.